Monitoring Query Performance

 Examples

-In general, looking at the top three longest running nodes (as is detailed in the timeSum column) can indicate the biggest bottlenecks.
-In the following examples you will learn how to identify and solve some common issues.
+Typically, examining the top three longest running nodes (detailed in the timeSum column) can highlight major bottlenecks.
+The following examples will demonstrate how to identify and address common issues.

 Spooling to Disk